 Originally only one building, the power plant grew in size, evolving over time.
 The original brick structure was enormous, encompassing over 160,000 square feet.
 With its turn-of-the-century practicality and no-frills construction, the utilitarian building gives off a steam-punk vibe.
 Now softened by graffiti artists’ masterpieces, the power plant is one of the famous abandoned places in Louisiana.

 The towering twin smokestacks and crumbling industrial facade make the power plant an interesting place for urban exploration.
 The immense size of the boilers and rooms of gauges and switches are a historical curiosity.
 Developers have long sought this coveted river-front property and plans are in the works for the original building to be restored and turned into condominiums.
+It’s dangerous and highly illegal to explore, but is by far one of the most interesting abandoned places in Louisiana.

 Exhibit Be Apartments